 1. Requires more practice and skill.
 Manual focus can be more challenging to use than autofocus, especially for beginners.
 It takes time and practice to learn how to accurately focus manually.

-See also Best Camera Zoom Lens
+See also How To Choose Camera Lens

 2. Slower shooting speeds.
 Manual focus can be slower than autofocus, especially if you are trying to track a moving subject.